wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

   <img width="658" height="380" alt="Screenshot 2025-11-07 at 5 09 28 PM" src="https://github.com/user-attachments/assets/eaab15cf-e367-4cc6-b6e9-4c0d716f7a25" />
 <p/>

 The choice to exclude any part of a survey dataset from the rate calculations are either specific to the transect or that dataset's data year.
-In general, we have three reasons to set exclusion zones:
+In general, we set exclusion zones for the following reasons:
-1. Over elevation-measurement discontinuities due to sampling gaps or, for 1855, the limits of detectable legacy sediment (see Wood et al., 2025b).
-Any elevation change calculated within such discontinuities are meaningless.
+1. The existence of elevation-measurement discontinuities due to sampling gaps or, for 1855 datasets, the limits of detectable legacy sediment (see Wood et al., 2025b).
+Any elevation change calculated over such discontinuities are meaningless.
-2. Where the elevation changes calculated with at least one boring derived surface profile (1855 or 1939) are negative.
-Elevation data derived from boring data are inherently incapable of capturing erosion.
-4. 1939 1965 boring specific erroneous deposition in channel
+2. When calculated elevation changes are negative and one of the input elevation datasets is derived from historical borings (1855 and sometimes 1939; see Wood et al., 2025b).
+Surface profiles partially derived from boring data cannot capture any erosion so neither can calculations using their data.
+4. When calculated elevation changes record channel deposition between 1939 boring derived elevations and 1965 elevations.
+Surface profiles partially derived from boring data cannot capture channel geometry, just floodplain elevations, which makes any measured channel filling an artifact.

+With the existence of exclusion zones checked, the program calculates the elevation change at the interpolation points using,

+$Δ = tan\biggl(\frac{x2-x1}{y2-y1}\biggr)^{-1}$,

+If an exclusion zone for one of the present datasets was recovered, the program compares the interpolation point stations with the exclusion range.
+If it is within the range, the interpolation point calculation is excluded from the mean.

 ## transect_sed_rate_statistics.py
 [![Matplotlib version](https://img.shields.io/badge/matplotlib-3.10.3-brightgreen)](https://pypi.org/project/matplotlib/)